-In this webinar, The National College will provide senior leaders, headteachers, curriculum and subject leads with practical advice and guidance on how schools can best prepare for a September return, catch-up curriculum and successfully deliver DfE expectations on curriculum.
+In this webinar, Maggie Parker will provide senior leaders, headteachers, curriculum and subject leads with practical advice and guidance on how schools can best prepare for a September return, catch-up curriculum and successfully deliver DfE expectations on curriculum.

 Recognising where additional catch-up support may be required and how to modify your curriculum to address gaps in knowledge.

 Understanding how primary schools can continue to teach an ambitious and broad curriculum in all subjects whilst also progressing pupil development.